List of Black Lagoon characters: The Church of Violence/The Rip-Off Church

-The Church of Violence is a drugs and weapon smuggling operation located in Roanapur.
+The Church of Violence is a drug and weapon smuggling operation located in Roanapur.
 The church is notorious for its double dealings.
 Using their front as a Christian church, their main business is illegal imports, mainly firearms.
 However, they are known to import other items, including drugs, which seems to offend Balalaika as it is bad for their business.
 So far they have consistently outsmarted Hotel Moscow in terms of imports.
-Dutch refers them as "The Rip-Off Church" due to the group charging heavily on goods, especially those needed for missions.
+Dutch refers them as "The Rip-Off Church" due to the group charging heavily for goods, especially those needed for missions.
 Rock has been able to arrange proper business deals with the Church.
-The Church is always money-hungry and are known to do double-dealings, much to the disgust of Revy.
+The Church is always money-hungry and is known to do double-dealings, much to the disgust of Revy.